-You may be wondering, are Westies hypoallergenic?
+Are Westies hypoallergenic?
 Yes, they are!
 They are one of the best breeds to consider if you’re prone to sneezing, coughing, and itching as a result of dogs being around your own space.

 The main feature of a Westie that makes them hypoallergenic is that they shed very little.
 It’s highly recommended that you wash them at least once a week, however, to keep any dander at bay.